elastic/kibana/x-pack/plugins/canvas/README.md

 }
 ```

 Now, let's add a new Element type.
-In your `index.ts` add a new element definition.
+In your `index.ts` add a new element definition:

 ```typescript
 const elements = [